RainyDayHiker/splitflap/3d/my_final_stl/README.md

 	- Additional rows are the same steps as the first row except:
 		- Skip installing the bottom panel
-		- Attach the upper frame to the lower frame with 2 M3x10 (TODO CHECK!) bolts
+		- Attach the upper frame to the lower frame with 2 M3x12 bolts
-			- For any upper unit that will have a Chainlink mount installed, easiest to do it now and use an M3x12 bolt instead although it can be done at the end as well
+			- For any upper unit that will have a Chainlink mount installed, easiest to do it now and use an M3x16 bolt instead although it can be done at the end as well

 	- Finally:
 		1. Install any moounts and feet not yet installed